background cambodia

 Expected Solutions and Innovations

 Build4People made a point of designing solutions for a people-oriented inclusive urban development.
 For example, a catalogue of strategies, guidelines and criteria for urban sustainability will be developed in way of co-design.
 These transdisciplinary processes will result in various target group-oriented products.
-These include, among others a toolbox for sustainable urban neighbourhood planning, a handbook for healthy housing and sustainable living, and a framework for a campaign to promote more sustainable lifestyles.
-A key result will be the development of a human-centred model for urban quality of life.
+These include, among others a toolbox for sustainable urban neighborhood planning, a handbook for healthy housing and sustainable living, and a framework for a campaign to promote more sustainable lifestyles.
+A key result will be the development of a human-centered model for urban quality of life.
 Based on this model, concrete theory- and data-based strategies and planning proposals for improving the urban quality of life in Phnom Penh will be derived.

 Dr. Michael Waibel